 There’s plenty to do outside of skiing and snowboarding.
 Classic winter activities are in ample supply.
 Go on a guided dog sledding or snowmobile tour, a fun sleigh ride, or even a snowshoe excursion through the countryside.

 Downtown Breckenridge is super walkable and full of mountain town charm.
+You’ll want to check out all the cute shops and eat and drink at the cozy bars and restaurants.
 While it does get cold (about 30°F), there are free buses and shuttles that can take you anywhere you want to go.

-9. Avoid the Holiday Crowds in New York City, New York
+9. Avoid the Holiday Crowds in New York City

 We’ve all seen the ball drop in Times Square, but have you thought about going to NYC right after New Year’s?
 It’s still chilly, of course, but the city goes through a post-holiday lull in tourism.
 Expect good deals and more local energy in “The City that Never Sleeps.”